huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_package.md

 * `owner` - (Optional, String) Specifies the name of the package owner.
 The owner must be IAM user.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the package.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: